vrunm/vrunm/README.md

 I am **Varun**

-- 🔭 I’m currently working on NLP text classification and summarization problems.
+- 🔭 I’m currently working on NLP text classification, Summarization, LLMs and Vector databases.

-I am skilled in Machine Learning and applications of Deep Learning to Natural Language Processing and Computer Vision.
-Some of the projects that I have worked on are:
+I am skilled in Machine Learning and applications of Deep Learning to Natural Language Processing and Large Language Models.Some of the projects that I have worked on are:

  - **[Financial Dashboard :](https://github.com/vrunm/Financial_Dashboard)**